 - 24 hours of rehearsal time with your cast

-- Free access to a studio during the project (upon request)
+- Access to morning studio space during the project (upon request)

 - Opportunity to create either: